Community Pharmacy Patient Questionnaire (CPPQ)

 Q. Most of my patients receive their medicines through a delivery service, and do not visit the pharmacy so most of the questions are irrelevant.
 Do I have to undertake a survey?

 A. Yes, the requirements to carry out the patient survey applies to all NHS pharmacies.
 However, PSNC believe that different questions would provide much better feedback if the pharmacy is a ‘distance selling pharmacy’ (a mail order or internet pharmacy) or if the business profile is largely carried out remotely.
-A template is available here, which can be used as a substitute for Annex A – but only if your local Area Team consents to its use.
+A template is available here, which can be used as a substitute for Annex A – but only if your local NHS England team consents to its use.

 Q. Do we have to participate in the survey?